Methodology and sources

 "APIs tracked" counts

-Counts represent publicly visible endpoints and/or documented capabilities that can be enumerated without privileged access.
-They may not represent full product scope.
+These counts reflect publicly visible endpoints or documented capabilities that can be enumerated without privileged access.
+They do not imply full contracted scope.

 Label: Sourced summary + analyst method (public portals)